Tuscany is perfect for a road trip.

 But yes, the truth is, that car theft or attempted car theft might happen in Italy, especially in the southern regions.
 That’s why having full coverage insurance is crucial.

 While we’re on this topic, let me provide you with some Italian road tripping safety tips.

 Some of them will sound like: “duh!
-Do you think I’m stupid?”, but it’s better to make everything clear:
+Do you think I’m stupid?”, but if you’d rather avoid visiting Italian police station (like we did), it’s better to make everything clear:

 - Don’t leave you vehicle unlocked.
 Ever!
 Even for a second.